ang-zeyu/infisearch/docs/src/search_configuration_renderers.md

 showFullscreen?: (
   root: HTMLElement,
   listContainer: HTMLElement,
-  fullscreenContainer: HTMLElement,
+  fsContainer: HTMLElement,
   opts: SearchUiOptions,
 ) => void,

 hideFullscreen?: (
   root: HTMLElement,
   listContainer: HTMLElement,
-  fullscreenContainer: HTMLElement,
+  fsContainer: HTMLElement,
   opts: SearchUiOptions
 ) => void,
 ```

-The `fullscreenContainer` (by default the `<body>` element) to which to append the root element is also provided.
+The `fsContainer` (by default the `<body>` element) to which to append the root element is also provided.
 You may also want to for example, refocus the fullscreen version's `<input>` element once UI is shown.

 ### Target